-Remodulin is a prescription drug approved by the Food and Drug Administration (FDA) to improve exercise capacity in cases of pulmonary arterial hypertension (PAH).
-Remodulin is sometimes prescribed when someone must be transitioned from Flolan.
-Remodulin may be referred to by its drug name, Treprostinil.
+Remodulin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to improve exercise capacity in cases of pulmonary arterial hypertension (PAH).
+Remodulin is sometimes prescribed when someone must transition from Flolan.
+Remodulin may be referred to by its drug name, treprostinil.

 Remodulin is a prostaglandin.
 Prostaglandins are hormone-like compounds made by the body.
-In cases of PAH, prostaglandins are believed to work in two ways.
-First, prostaglandins dilate the blood vessels of the lung, increasing the blood flow and the amount of oxygen the cells receive.
-Second, prostaglandins help slow scarring in the blood vessels of the lungs, slowing the progress of the disease and potentially even reversing some damage.read more
+In cases of PAH, lower levels of prostaglandins are associated with narrowing of blood vessels in the lungs.
+Prostaglandins are believed to work in two ways.
+First, prostaglandins dilate the blood vessels of the lungs, increasing the blood flow and the amount of oxygen the cells receive.
+Second, prostaglandins help slow scarring in the blood vessels of the lungs, delaying the progress of the disease.

 How do I take it?